Please note teenagers must be in full time education to be eligible

 Age Range: 12 to 19 years old inclusive.
 However, MattDotCom would try to help a teenager beyond 19 years old if they were still in full time education or studying at the Open University, if they were diagnosed before 19 years old.

 Who can apply for a system?
 An application for a laptop or home system has to made by your nurse, social worker, OT or teacher.
 All children’s wards and hospital social work departments in our current catchment area have been sent application forms and information sheets.
-We have also sent information to all TCT wards in Great Britain.
+We have also sent information to all TCT wards in Great Britain (as of 2014).

 NOTE FOR STAFF – if you are working with teenagers who are undergoing long term treatment and have not received any application forms and information sheets please contact David Harding-Price.
 E-mail – david @ mattdotcom.org.uk